ccarrascal/number_format/README.txt

+	Extract ZIP in desired folder.
+ZIP base folder will be refered to as $BASE Use a terminal and navigate to the $BASE folder using cd

+		cd $BASE

 # How to configure

-	Extract ZIP in desired folder.
-ZIP base folder will be refered to as $BASE

 	Compile:

 		Use Ant to compile sources, run JUnit tests, and create Javadoc entries.
+		Go to the base code folder, where the file build.xml is located.

+			cd Code/NumberPrettifier
+			ant

+		The Ant build file will do:
+			* Clean binaries
+			* Compile binaries
+			* Execute JUnit tests
+			* Generate Javadoc docuementation

+		If everything its correct you should see some information and the message:

+			BUILD SUCCESSFUL

+		Also, an alternative method without Ant is provided to compile:

+			sh ./compile.sh

+		NOTE: This method will not run JUnit tests

 	Run:

+		A simple ExampleRunner class has been included.
+This class has a main method that can be called from command line, and will show some use examples.
+		A parameter can be passed from the command line to prettify it.

-java -cp bin org.crossover.util.NumberPrettifier 10000000
+			java -cp bin ExampleRunner <number>